gerrishons/AgriOptics/docs/source/index.rst

 ----------------

-If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at `Bug tracker🪲️ <https://github.com/scalabli/peritia/issues/>`_ or send an email to:
+If you have any suggestions, bug reports, or annoyances please report them to our issue tracker at `Bug tracker <https://groups.google.com/g/scalabli>`_ or send an email to:

  📥 scalabli@proton.me | scalabli@googlegroups.com